TrashPandaCode/reports/ia-final/main.typ

 This on-demand loading significantly improves the scalability and responsiveness of the site.
 Users only download the content they actively view, which helps reduce network usage and speeds up the initial loading experience, especially for first-time visitors.
 It also aligns well with modern web development practices, such as code-splitting and lazy loading, both of which we make use of elsewhere in the project.

 This dynamic content loading was made easier by the structured nature of Markdown files, and it integrates seamlessly with our use of React Router and Vite as our build system.
 As a result, we're able to maintain a clean separation between content and application logic, while also achieving an efficient and responsive user experience.

-// React
-//    ReactFlow as core of our application [_/]
-//      Gives us a good starting point since a lot of features are already part of the API [_/]
-//      Unrealistic to build a whole Node System on our own during the course of this project [_/]
-//    -> ReactFlow means React as library [_/]
-//    -> Typescript as language of choice since ReactFlow is written in it [_/]
-//
-//    Different GameEngines comparison vs developing in Unity [_/]
-//      Kaplay over three.js [_/]
-//        three.js not necesarily meant as game engine [_/]
-//        would need to implement collisions physics etc. manually [_/]
-//        kaplay is a fully fledged game engine [_/]
-//        downsides
-//          - 2d limits our ability to showcase CA concepts [_/]
-//      Unity
-//        Game needs to be fully developed inside of Unity and then built as WebGL application [_/]
-//        Would make development tricky as testing communication between Website and Game would require a new Build of the game for each change [_/]
-//    Zustand
-//      Why Zustand over Reacts Context? [_/]
-//        Context is not made to handle constant state changes, can lead to performance issues [_/]
-//        Our game needs to constantly be in contact with the Node side [_/]
-//    MDX
-//      Can contain React Typescript Components

 #pagebreak()
-= Technical Implementation

 #todo("Feedback Bitte")
 // Wie findet ihr das vom Inhalt her?
 Sollte ich genauer auf die Abläufe eingehen oder passt das so?